IABTechLab/uid2docs/api/v1/sdks/client-side-identity-v1.md

 # Client-Side Identity JavaScript SDK

-Use the client-side identity JS SDK to simplify your implementation, namely, to establish and de-establish identity and retrieve advertising tokens.
+Use this SDK to facilitate the process of establishing client identity and retrieving advertising tokens.

 The following sections describe the [SDK workflow](#workflow-overview), [commonly performed tasks](#common-workflow-tasks), and provide the SDK [API Reference](#api-reference).